stephenverderame/cpp_book/src/move/like_move.md

     // Where ThreadPort constructor takes an rvalue reference of a port unique_ptr }
 ```
+Here, `port` binds to a rvalue, so any temporaries passed to `addPortDecorator` are not copied.
-Here port binds to an rvalue, so no copy is made coming in.
-Port itself is an lvalue (that binds to rvalues) and thus we must use `std::move()` to pass along the rvalue which was passed to `addPortDecorator()`.
+`port` itself is a lvalue (that binds to rvalues) and thus we must use `std::move()` to pass along the rvalue which was passed to `addPortDecorator()`.
 Notice also the move is at the last place we reference port.

 ## RTTI

 Ok this admittedly has little to do with move semantics but I didn't know where to put it.
-It better belongs in the casting section but I didn't want to give half an explanation since it helps to know about prvalues and glvalues.
+It better belongs in the casting section, but I didn't want to give half an explanation since it helps to know about prvalues and glvalues.

-RTTI stands for runtime type information and it's how `dyanmic_cast` is able to check the dynamic type during a cast.
+RTTI stands for runtime type information, and it's how `dyanmic_cast` is able to check the dynamic type during a cast.
 RTTI information is encapsulated within an `std::type_info` object which is part of the `<typeinfo>` header.
-This object is hashable with the `hash_code()` member function, comparable with `operator==` and `operator!=`, can be ordered with the `before()` member function and can also print out an implementation defined name representing the type with the `name()` member function. `std::type_info` is neither constructible nor copyable.
-If you want to use it as a key or put it in a container, you can wrap it in an `std::type_index` which holds a pointer to a `std::type_info` object and is therefore copy constructible and assignable. `std::type_info` objects have static lifetimes so their pointers should not be manually freed.
+This object is hashable with the `hash_code()` member function, comparable with `operator==` and `operator!=`, can be ordered with the `before()` member function,
+and can also print out an implementation defined name representing the type with the `name()` member function. `std::type_info` is neither constructable nor copyable.
+If you want to use it as a key or put it in a container, you can wrap it in an `std::type_index` which provides value semantics for an `std::type_info`.
+Internally, `std::type_index` holds a pointer to a `std::type_info` object and is therefore copy constructable and assignable.
+`std::type_info` objects have static lifetimes, so their pointers should not be manually freed.

 The `name()` member function should be used for debugging purposes only.
-This name is implementation defined and it may return a different string for the same type between different compilations or even different executions of the program. `name()` also does not distinguish between reference and non reference types.
+This name is implementation defined, and it may return a different string for the same type between different compilations or even different executions of the program.
+`name()` also does not distinguish between reference and non reference types.

 A `std::type_info&` is returned by the `typeid()` operator.
 This operator takes an expression or a type.
-Top level qualifiers (`const` or `volatile`) and reference-ness is ignored; so `typeid(int) == typeid(const int) == typeid(int&)`.
+Top level qualifiers (`const` or `volatile`) and reference-ness is ignored;
+so `typeid(int) == typeid(const int) == typeid(int&)`.
 If passed an expression that is a *glvalue*, the expression is executed and the dynamic (behaves polymorphically) resultant type's `std::type_info` is returned.
 If the expression is a *prvalue*, it's not executed and the static type's `std::type_info` is returned because prvalues are not polymorphic.
 Dereferencing a `nullptr` within `typeid()` will throw `std::bad_typeid` if the pointer being dereferences is polymorphic.
 If it is not (and therefore dereferencing it can only result in one type), no exception is thrown.

 ```C++
 const std::type_info& ti = typeid(std::cout << "Hello there\n");